hortonworks/cloudbreak/docs/index.md

 ##QuickStart and installation

-The easiest way to start using Periscope is to use our hosted solution.
-We host, maintain and support [Periscope API](https://periscope-api.sequenceiq.com) for you.

 Periscope requires an Apache Ambari endpoint of your Hadoop cluster to start to apply your SLA policies.
 We suggest to start with [Cloudbreak](http://sequenceiq.com/cloudbreak/#quickstart-and-installation).
 Create a hosted free [Cloudbreak](https://cloudbreak.sequenceiq.com/) account and start experimenting.

 ###Build and run